-Controller LEGO® Education MINDSTORMS® NXT or EV3; LEGO® Education Controller , , SPIKETM PRIME; LEGO® MINDSTORMS® NXT, and EV3.
+· · · · · · · · · · · · · · · · · · · Controller LEGO® Education MINDSTORMS® NXT or EV3; LEGO® Education SPIKETM PRIME; LEGO® MINDSTORMS® NXT, EV3 or Robot Inventor.
 Motors Only motors from the platforms/sets mentioned at "Controller".
 Sensors From the platforms/sets mentioned at "Controller".
-In addition, it is allowed to use the following materials: HiTechnic Color Sensor Batteries Only official LEGO rechargeable batteries (no. 9798 or 9693 for NXT, no. 45501 for EV3, no. 45610 for SPIKETM Prime).
+In addition, it is allowed to use the following materials: HiTechnic Color Sensor Batteries Only official LEGO rechargeable batteries (no. 9798 or 9693 for NXT, no. 45501 for EV3, no. 45610 for SPIKETM Prime/Robot Inventor).
 Building For the construction of the robot only LEGO® branded elements are Materials allowed.